mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Provoke**

 name:     Purgatos, the Realmkeeper
-text:     Whenever this minion deals damage, either deal 3 damage to the enemy General OR restore 3 Health to your General.
+text:     Whenever this minion deals damage, either deal 3 damage to the enemy General OR restore 3❤️ to your General.

 name:     Razorcrag Golem
 text: